 - Are their brand perceptions at odds with your intended positioning?

 - Do they see little differentiation between competitive brand positionings and yours?

 - Is there a need to strengthen your positioning by raising awareness of new products or services?

 The insights uncovered from your research will provide valuable information and help guide your decisions on the next steps.
 That may include repositioning your brand, adjusting key messaging, refining marketing and advertising communications, or staying the course.

 The Time is Right to Check-In with Your Target Audience

-As companies reflect on the impact of the pandemic on consumer expectations, behaviors, and their overall brand experience, it seems reasonable to plan for more frequent evaluation of brand positioning from this time on.
+As companies reflect on the impact of the pandemic and all that has followed on consumer expectations, behaviors, and their overall brand experience, it seems reasonable to plan for more frequent evaluation of brand positioning from this time on.
 Try thinking about it from a customer’s perspective.
 As we continue dealing with uncertainty about the future, many people are taking a harder look at their spending and often reconsidering their brand choices.
 Ensuring your brand positioning remains relevant, builds trust, and stands out can help your audience feel more confident in choosing your brand over others.
 At the end of the day, responding to global changes has made it increasingly more apparent that industries simply cannot remain stagnant and that’s the ultimate goal of strong brand positioning.